What is the cost of the lives of your people?

 If you fail to train your people properly, what would be the monetary and reputation damage to your organization be if an active shooting occurred at your location?

-Under the overwhelming stress of an actual event, many people simply freeze, paralyzed by fear, ultimately doing nothing, even the wrong thing, because they were never taught how to react, a plan of action, and to have the confidence to carry it out.
+But under the overwhelming stress of an actual event, many people simply freeze, paralyzed by fear, ultimately doing nothing, even the wrong thing, because they were never taught how to react, a plan of action, and to have the confidence to carry it out.

 The information contained in this program is essential for everyone to learn if they find themselves in an active shooter event and want to see the people who love and depend on them again.